ziiqoos/ZiiQoOS/README.md

 ### Hi there 👋, I'm Ahmed-Zakaria
 ### ✨&nbsp; About Me

-- I am a Full Stack Engineer with 3+ years of experience in developing production-grade full-stack web and mobile applications.
+- I am a Full Stack Engineer with 3+ years of experience in developing production-grade full-stack web and mobile applications in an agile environment.

 <details>
   <summary><b>🛠️&nbsp;&nbsp;Languages&nbsp;and&nbsp;Tools</b></summary>